tuhdo/os01/README.md

-on [OSDev wiki](http://wiki.osdev.org/Main_Page); in fact, after you study everything in part 1 and part 2, you only meet the [minimum requirement](http://wiki.osdev.org/Required_Knowledge) by OSDev Wiki.
+on [OSDev wiki](http://wiki.osdev.org/Main_Page); in fact, after you study everything in part 1 and part 2, you only meet the [minimum requirement](http://wiki.osdev.org/Required_Knowledge) by OSDev Wiki (well, not quite, the book actually goes deeper for the suggested topics).
 Or, if he considers developing an OS for fun is impractical, he can continue with a Linux-specific book, such as this free book [Linux Insiders](https://0xax.gitbooks.io/linux-insides/content/), or other popular Linux kernel books.
 The book tries hard to provide you a strong foundation, and that's why part 1 and part 2 were released first.